 Defining the diagnostic criteria by which additional individuals who have POH can be identified continues to be an important aspect of our research.
 Only by learning as much as possible about the condition, including the types and severity of associated symptoms, can we fully understand the effects that POH has on patients.
 The diagnosis of patients who have POH is important not only for advising and counseling those affected individuals and families, but also to help learn more about the condition so that the most productive research can be undertaken in order to develop the most effective treatments.

 Heterotopic ossification is the most obvious clinical characteristic of POH, however other more subtle features may also be associated.
-Over the last two years, we have been evaluating clinical information in patients with POH and POH-like conditions and their families.
+In order to better understand the clinical effects of POH, we evaluated clinical information in patients with POH and POH-like conditions and their families.
 We have identified clear clinical features that can serve as minimal diagnostic criteria to define and distinguish POH from related conditions.
-This study was presented at the Annual Meeting of the American Society for Bone and Mineral Research in September 2006 and a manuscript describing these findings has been submitted for publication in a medical journal.
-This analysis has been conducted by post-doctoral fellow Nichelle Abegbite MD with supervision from Robert J. Pignolo MD PhD, an Assistant Professor in the Department of Medicine at the University of Pennsylvania.
-Dr. Pignolo has been an associated member of our research program in POH and FOP since 2002.
-Additional support for this study was provided by Rita Bhagat, R.N., clinical coordinator of the Center for Research in FOP and Related Disorders, and by Meiqi Xu, a senior Research Specialist.
+This study was published in the American Journal of Medical Genetics in 2008.